 Lightweight lithium battery

-Did you stock battery die or is it getting too weak to reliably start your CRF 250F?
-Upgrading to a more powerful battery will help, but going to a lightweight lithium battery (Motosport) will also shed some easy pounds off.
+Did your stock battery die or is it getting too weak to reliably start your CRF 250F?
+Upgrading to a more powerful battery will help, but going to a lightweight lithium battery (check price on Motosport) will also shed some easy pounds off.